Champions League Wrap: FC Sheriff's Traore bags brace as Adeyemi propels Salzburg past Brondby

 While Adeyemi was subbed off for Switzerland international of Nigerian origin Noah Okafor in the 82nd minute, Mali’s Mohamed Camara was in action from start to finish.

-Whereas, his compatriot Mamady Diambou and Guinea's Daouda Guindo were unused substitutes.
+Whereas, Camara's compatriot Mamady Diambou and Guinea's Daouda Guindo were unused substitutes by manager Matthias Jaissle.

 Elsewhere, Adama Traore was on song twice as FC Sheriff silenced Dinamo Zagreb 3-0 in Moldova.